 South West England’s Premier Choir

-Founded in 1970, the 150-plus members of the choir perform a variety of music in Plymouth and elsewhere in the country and abroad.
+Founded in 1970, our 150-plus members perform a variety of music in Plymouth and elsewhere in the country and abroad.
 We have won widespread acclaim and concerts often include world-class soloists and musicians.
-'In the top 10% of amateur choirs in the UK' Internationally renowned tenor Neil Jenkins.
+'In the top 10% of amateur choirs in the UK' says internationally renowned tenor and choir Patron Neil Jenkins.